-With this being a personal finance blog, every now and then I stray away from finance to get more on the personal sides of things.
+This is a personal finance blog, right?
+But every so often, I get more on the personal side of things.
 Some of my favorite bloggers have been those that I get to know through their stories, experiences, and likes.
 I hope those that interact with me here at Money Beagle enjoy the personal experiences and such that I share.

 With that, I would like to make note of some things that have been keeping me entertained as of late.
 I’ll also give my two cents on whether they’re good or not!

 Here are few things I’ve watched lately that are worth mentioning: